dchaimow/fmri-analysis/library/layer_analysis.md

 - mri_surfcluster

 ## sample_surf_hcp
-Samples volume to surface using arbitrary GIFTI surfaces using hcp tools (wb_command). generates midthickness if file does not exists external calls:
+Samples volume to surface using arbitrary GIFTI surfaces using hcp tools (wb_command).
+Generates midthickness if file does not exists (and returns file name). external calls:
+- wb_command -volume-to-surface-mapping

+## transform_data_native_surf_to_fs_LR
+Transforms data from native space to fsLR space external calls:
-- wb_command
+- wb_command -metric-resample

 ### get_fs_roi
 Takes a fs roi defined as a surface overlay and transforms it to the functional volume.